 When shingles start missing granules, start curling up, or start peeling and breaking off, that’s when you know its nearing time to get some new roofing up there.
 The roof may also just look worn down and old.
 This isn’t just a cosmetic issue.
 It can hurt the integrity of the roof if you don’t get it replaced and spruced up.

-Can You Replace Shingles in the Winter?
+Can You Do a Roof Installation in Winter?

 It is possible, and necessary if you have an emergency.
 But it’s not ideal.
 The low temperatures can have an adverse effect on the adhesive that shingles use.
 In some cases, the sealant won’t even activate until the temperatures permanently warm in the spring.